andygodish/andyg.io/README.md

 ## CICD

+### Current Process

+Create a new feature branch, write code, profit.

+Then, merge code into the Develop branch.
+This will act as a staging environment and will eventually (**TODO**) deploy to my homelab RKE2 cluster for smoke testing.

+This is followed by a merge into the main branch.
+There's currently no automation, but once in main, you can execute these workflows:

+- Release: Uses semantic-release + plugins to tag the repo based on commit message prefixes
+- Docker: Takes the last tag and pushes a new docker image

 ### Semantic Versioning

 The `release.yml` runs the `npx semantic-release` command and results in the creation of a new github tag based on the commit messages present since the last tag.